eight04/web-exporter/README.md

 `extractor` - the name of the extractor to wait for.

+`seconds` - optional, the number of seconds to wait.
+This ensures a minimum wait time even if the extractor event is triggered earlier.

 ### loop

 Repeat a set of steps until loop_break step is called.